 Holders of a Swiss Passport or a valid Swiss Residence Permit may enter Switzerland from any country.
 Entry restrictions apply to all other individuals – >> read the latest information here.

 Entry from EU Member States and Schengen Associated countries is allowed without restrictions, unless a country or region is defined as a Covid high risk area.

 If entry is permitted, you may need to go into quarantine for 10 days if you have travelled from a country or region deemed to be high risk.
 A negative test does not exempt you from mandatory quarantine.

-The list of high risk countries currently includes all states outside the Schengen area, with the exception of:
+The list of high risk countries currently includes almost all states outside the Schengen area.
+Some (but not all) exceptions are:

-Andorra, Australia, Bulgaria, Croatia, Cyprus, Holy See, Ireland, Monaco, New Zealand, Romania, Rwanda, San Marino, South Korea, Singapore, Thailand.
+Australia, Holy See, Ireland, New Zealand, Rwanda, South Korea, Singapore, Thailand, United States of America.